AbbMarPin/Temp-sens/README.md

 # Termometer_example

 Temperature and humidity read with an IOT-device.
 The data is automatically sent to and presented on a website.
-AWS, VUE and ESP8266.
+AWS, VUE and ESP8266 have been used.

 ## Structure